-Hearing Voices is a project by Marionet, in partnership with MOV (Hearing Voices Movement – Portugal), CES (Centre for Social Studies of the University of Coimbra) and Hospital Júlio de Matos’ Radio Aurora, that intends to deal artistically with the hearing voices phenomena, depicting its significance, sensory perception, changes over time, moments of crisis but also of alternatives, and its place in creating a narrative of the self.
-We also aim at exploring the ways through which voices can act as important social, cultural and political forces.
-This project is framed by our activity on the intersection of Theatre and Science, and the exploring of ways to articulate these two fields in the transmission of knowledge.
+Hearing Voices is a project by Marionet, in partnership with MOV (Hearing Voices Movement – Portugal), CES (Centre for Social Studies of the University of Coimbra) and Hospital Júlio de Matos’ Radio Aurora, that intends to deal artistically with the hearing voices phenomena, depicting its significance, sensory perception, changes over time, periods of crisis, but also alternative ones, and its place in a self-narrative.
+We also aim to explore the ways in which voices can act as important social, cultural and political forces.
+This project fits within our activity of disciplinary intersection between Theatre and Science, exploring ways of articulating these two fields in the transmission of knowledge.

-What is proposed, thus, is the creation and public presentation of a theatre show that can foster reflection on the phenomena, together with several other initiatives aimed at a wider promotion of the theme.
-We will be applying research-based theatre methodology, interviewing voice hearers and their caretakers, wherefrom we will build the show’s dramaturgy.
-Aside from that, a sound instalation will be created to simulate the hearing voices experience, roundtables will be held on the theme (1), podcasts will be recorded and promoted together with Radio Aurora, and a set of articles is to be published by the newspaper Público (1; 2).
-The whole process will be registered on video, with the aim of producing a documentary afterwards.
-An inquiry is also to be made to the audience of the spectacle so as to evaluate the project’s impact and the effectiveness of an interdisciplinary initiative of this nature.
+What is proposed, thus, is the creation and public performance of a theatre show that can promote reflection on the experience, together with several other initiatives in order to widely spread the theme.
+We will be following a research-based theatre methodology, interviewing voice-hearers and caregivers, from which the dramaturgy will be built.
+Aside from that, a sound installation will be created to simulate the hearing voices experience, several round tables will be held on the theme (1), podcasts will be recorded and promoted together with Radio Aurora, and a set of articles will be published by the Público newspaper (1; 2).
+The whole process will be recorded on video, with the aim of producing a documentary afterwards.
+A survey of the show’s audience will also be carried out to evaluate the project’s impact and the effectiveness of an interdisciplinary initiative of this nature.

-At this moment, on the first stage of creation, we are looking for people who have (or have had) the experience of hearing voices (or friends and family of those who do) and who are willing and available to be interviewed.
-These interviews will be our starting point for the whole of process of creation and reflection.
+In the first phase we are looking for people with experience of hearing voices (or close friends and family of those who hear) who are willing and available to be interviewed as a basis for the process of reflection and creation.

-The interviews will be made by experienced professionals, and all participants’ anonimity will be safeguarded.
+The interviews will be made by experienced professionals, and all participants will remain anonymous.

-Financed by Direção-Geral das Artes under the Partnership Programme Arte e Saúde Mental (Art and Mental Health).
+Financed by Directorate-General for the Arts under the Partnership Programme Arte e Saúde Mental (Art and Mental Health).